amplitude/amplitude-docs/content/collections/browser_sdk/en/migrate-from-javascript-sdk-to-browser-sdk-2-0.md

 To migrate to `@amplitude/analytics-browser@2+`, update your dependencies and instrumentation.

 {{partial:admonition type="warning" heading="Breaking changes"}}
-Migration to `@amplitude/analytics-browser@2+` may result in changes that can cause disruption to Web Attribution in your implementation.
-Before you upgrade, you can choose if attribution occurs during a session, or not.
-After you upgrade, attribution can happen during the session, and is no longer configurable.
+When migrating to `@amplitude/analytics-browser@2+`, your implementation may experience disruption to web attribution.
+Before you upgrade, choose whether attribution occurs during a session.
+After upgrading, attribution can happen during the session, and is no longer configurable.

 In both versions, attribution can happen during initialization.
 {{/partial:admonition}}